bwpge/lualine-pretty-path/README.md

     path_sep = "", -- path separator for styling output (doesn't affect buffer path)
-    file_status = true, -- whether or not to indicate file status with symbols unnamed = "[No Name]", -- label for unnamed/new buffers -- symbols used to indicate the status of the buffer symbols = {
+    file_status = true, -- whether or not to indicate file status with symbols unnamed = "[No Name]", -- label for unnamed/new buffers symbols = {
         modified = "", -- somewhat redundant if using modified highlight readonly = "",
+        ellipsis = "…", -- used for trimming directory parts
     },
     -- terminal-specific options
     term = {